* Saudi Arabia considering building 17.6 GW of nuclear

 Industry sources said Saudi Arabia was reaching out to suppliers from South Korea, China, France, Russia, Japan and the United States for its first two reactors.

 French EDF said last month it was in talks with several nations to sell nuclear reactors, including Saudi Arabia.
-Other potential suppliers are Toshiba-owned Westinghouse , Russia's Rosatom, South Korea's Kepco and China's CGN.
+Other potential suppliers are Toshiba-owned Westinghouse , Russia's Rosatom, China's CGN and South Korean firms, such as Korea Electric Power Corporation (KEPCO).

 A senior U.S. official said the United States was looking at export opportunities to Saudi Arabia, the UAE and elsewhere.